SkyKuker/---/README.eng.md

  * Lang:
  * (Words in prohibited language to original words' language ratio):
  * (Probable misheard words (the more - the better):
- * Are you sure in your message and are sure that creator & encourager won't deny your request?: Y\n
+ * Are you sure in your message and are sure that the creator & encourager won't deny your request?: Y\n
  * (Message):
 #### Example:
  * Song: Blue Bird - Ikimonogakari
  * Lang: Japanese
  * Words in prohibited language to original words' language ratio: N\A, 0%
- * Probable misheard words: "Have a tan, and Tara"; "Kana Jimin of made, oboe, ra reason" (dismiss that, words should be in Ukrainian in understandable alphabet ↓)
+ * Probable misheard words: "Have a tan and Tara"; "Kana Jimin of made, oboe, ra reason" (dismiss that, words should be in Ukrainian in understandable alphabet ↓)
  * Yes, I'm sure.
- * If you'd do this - you're a madlad, & need much time for figuring out the song.
+ * If you'd do this - you're a mad lad, & need much time for figuring out the song.

 Understandable alphabets are Cyrillic, Latin, Greek, Katakana, Hiragana and Hangeul.
 Experimentally support pinyin.
 This is the order of priority.
 Any other alphabet is prioritised last by default.
 For example: